PaulShpilsher/minivault/README.md

 ## Logs

-All interactions are logged to `logs/log.jsonl` in JSONL format.
+AI Generation interactions are logged to `logs/log.jsonl` in JSONL format.
+Everything else is logged to console.

 ## Notes
 - The API is minimal and synchronous for simplicity.
 For streaming/token-by-token output, see Ollama's streaming API and Go's `http.Flusher`.